kevindong/aoc2023/README.md

 * an example made up by me to help me debug my code

 ### Running code
-For AOC 2022, I intend to mostly (if not exclusively) use Python. `XX` stands for the 0-padded day. `Y` stands for the part number.
+I intend to mostly (if not exclusively) use Python. `XX` stands for the 0-padded day. `Y` stands for the part number.

 #### Running Python files
 For Python files, `cd` into the appropriate day's folder and run `python <file>` (e.g. `cd dayXX && python dayXXpY.py`).
 All Python files will target 3.x.